Son-of-Ace/3DRenderEngine/README.md

 ---------------------------------------------------- GUIDE ----------------------------------------------------

 To run the program, you will need to do these few things:
-1. Install the repository as a .zip and unpack it somehere.
+1. Install the repository as a .zip and unpack it somewhere.
 2. Run the .sln file with VisualStudio and then you can either build or run the program from there.